NOAA-EMC/NCEPLIBS-bacio/README.md

 # BACIO

-Performs I/O for the NCEP models.
+This library performs binary I/O for the NCEP models, processing unformatted byte-addressable data records, and transforming the little endian files and big endian files.

 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.